 Local fresh food is featured each month on the school district menu.
-Plymouth School District has partnered with the Sheboygan Area School District to feature the same Harvest each month!
+Plymouth School District has partnered with Nourish and the Sheboygan Area School District to feature the same Harvest each month!
 Students can learn about local foods and try them at lunch, and families and the community can see them featured at the local grocery store or farm market.

 Join our Wellness Committee!
 Membership on our Wellness Committee is open to staff, parents, and interested members of the community.
 Contact Anne Gamoke, Students Services director, at firstname.lastname@example.org or (920) 892-2661.